 Before any work begins, all employees must complete HR paperwork.
 All instructions, paperwork, and offer letters will be sent to you via your personal email address until your CU Denver account has been activated.
 Your prompt attention to these emails is critical!
-Although pay schedules will vary (especially with Continuing and Professional Education), lecturer pay is based on actual dates worked per semester.
-This most commonly will be mid-August to mid-December for fall semester, mid-January to mid-May for spring semester, and summer is dependent on the beginning and end date of each course.
-Direct deposit is available to set up in your employee portal (UCD Access) and here you will also be able to view your monthly pay advice.
-Automatic pay deposits will be made to your designated bank on the last business day of each month.
+Although pay schedules will vary (especially with Continuing and Professional Education), the most common lecturer pay schedules are Sep - Dec for fall semester, Feb - May for spring semester, and Jun-Jul or Jun-Aug for summer term.
+Direct deposit is required for all University employees and you will be assigned access to a web portal (UCD Access) to view your monthly pay advice.
+Automatic pay deposits will be made to your designated bank on the last business day of each month, with the exception of June.
+Per state legislation, all state employees will receive their June pay on the first business day of July, rather than the last business day of June.
+Please make sure you allow for this if you use any electronic bank transfers to pay bills, mortgage payments, etc.